‘Alaskan Bush People’: Matt, Bam, & Noah Brown Relationship Rumors Run Rampant

 Relationship rumors are running rampant about the relationship statuses of three of the Alaskan Bush People brothers.
 Ever since Alaskan Bush People aired on the Discovery Channel nearly three years ago, fans have been curious about whether or not any of the Brown boys will ever leave the Alaskan bush to marry and start families of their own.
 As Alaskan Bush People shared a preview on Tuesday of this season’s finale episode, fans are once again stirring up rumors that Matt, Joshua “Bam Bam,” and Noah Brown are all married, with Matt reportedly having two children from a previous marriage.

-A short clip of the finale episode for the current season of Alaskan Bush People opens with Noah Brown, 26, asking girlfriend, Rhain Alicia, if she plans to stick with him.
+A short clip of the finale episode for the current season of Alaskan Bush People opens with Noah Brown, 26, asking his girlfriend, Rhain Alicia, if she plans to stick with him.
 The preview, that’s posted on the Alaskan Bush People official Twitter account, teases fans with the short 16-second video clip by saying there could be an addition to Browntown “in the #AlaskanBushPeople season finale” on Wednesday.
 Of course, fans of Alaskan Bush People are wondering if Noah is going to ask Rhain to marry him and move to Browntown for the “long-term.”

 Rumors have been swirling for awhile that Noah and Rhain are already married, as previously reported by Radar Online.
 Not even three weeks ago, reports surfaced that Noah and Rhain had a secret wedding in Las Vegas, especially after photos of the couple appeared online of Rhain wearing a gold ring on her left hand.
-Rumors of a secret wedding began to run rampant a week after Rhain Alicia, whose birthname is really Ruth Alisha Merrill, made her debut on Alaskan Bush People, but Noah and Rhain had reportedly already been serious for months.
+Rumors of a secret wedding began to run rampant a week after Rhain Alicia, whose birth name is really Ruth Alisha Merrill, made her debut on Alaskan Bush People, but Noah and Rhain had reportedly already been serious for months.

 ‘Alaskan Bush People’ Secret #Wedding?
 Noah Brown’s: https://t.co/ldCN18IqJB, https://t.co/NAjq327oWR pic.twitter.com/7XhX4agOfM